awahidali/DemoProject/README.md

 # Automation Test Project for Miro micro services

-This is Demo project to Automate Miro micro serves.
+This is a Demo project to Automate Miro micro services.
 Automate the Mico application to create the Sticker on canvas.
 That automation has been done using Selenium WebDriver and Java.
-Few services are implement using rest assured and Java.
+Few services are implemented using rest assured and Java.
 ## Used Framework and Approach

 ### Configuration as below